Masur's criterion does not hold in the Thurston metric: Abstract

 \section{Abstract}

-We construct a counterexample for Masur's criterion in the setting of \Teich space with Thurston metric.
-For that, we find a minimal, non-uniquely ergodic lamination $\lambda$ on a seven-times punctured sphere with the uniformly bounded annular projection coefficients.
-Then we show that the geodesic in the corresponding \Teich space that converges to $\lambda$, stays in the thick part for the whole time.
+We construct a counterexample for an analogue of Masur's criterion in the setting of \Teich space equipped with the Thurston metric.
+For that, we find a minimal, filling, non-uniquely ergodic lamination $\lambda$ on the seven-times punctured sphere with uniformly bounded annular projection distances.
+Then we show that a geodesic in the corresponding \Teich space that converges to $\lambda$, stays in the thick part for the whole time.